karafka/rdkafka-ruby/README.md

 It wraps the production-ready C client using the [ffi](https://github.com/ffi/ffi) gem and targets Kafka 1.0+ and Ruby 2.3+.

+`rdkafka-ruby` was written because we needed a reliable Ruby client for Kafka that supports modern Kafka at [AppSignal](https://appsignal.com).
+We run it in production on very high traffic systems.

 This gem only provides a high-level Kafka consumer.
 If you are running an older version of Kafka and/or need the legacy simple consumer we suggest using the [Hermann](https://github.com/reiseburo/hermann) gem.